adamnayak/USA_return_periods/README.md

 ## Final Figures
 Here we provide our final figures for publication.

+## Data Export
+Here we provide the most recent version of the clustered disaster declarations sensitivity analysis files, which we aim to update periodically.
+We refer to the Hyperclusters repository for the most recent version of clustered claims data, which can be merged with the redacted claims dataset provided by OpenFEMA.

 # Contact Me!
 If you have general questions about the code or data please feel free to reach out and I am always happy to try to do my best to help out.
 If you're interested in using similar method or working on a new project, I am always looking to collaborate and am happy to contribute more broadly!
 Email is always in flux - but try me at adam.nayak@columbia.edu, adam.nayak@alumni.stanford.edu, adamnayak1@gmail.com, or feel free to ping me on LinkedIn.